Jul 12, 2022

 Non-excisional debridement is the nonoperative brushing, irrigating, scrubbing, or washing of devitalized tissue, necrosis, slough, or foreign material.
 Most non-excisional debridement procedures will be classified to the root operation of “Extraction” (pulling or stripping out or off all of a portion of a body part by the use of force).
 Debridement using a Versajet Debrider is reported as a non-excisional debridement.

-When both excisional and non-excisional debridement is performed at the same site, only the excisional debridement code would be coded.
-The excision is the definitive treatment at the site.
+When both excisional and non-excisional debridement are performed at the same site, excision is the definitive treatment, so only the code for excisional debridement would be assigned .

 AHA Coding Clinic, Third Quarter 2015; Pages 3-8